maialenz/CookBook/README.md

 ### **Imagery**

 - As this project will be focused on the data rather than the frontend design of the website, the images will be included as an URL.
-The user will have to provide a URL if they want to show an image as a thumbnail of the recipe.
+The user will have to provide a URL to add the respective image to the top of the recipe.
+This image can be used as a guide of the end product of that certain recipe..

-- The hero image will be the only image that it will be included in this project.
+- As the background image would slow down the website loading time, I decided to use a solid light background color.
+This way, the user doesn't get distracted by the big background image, and the recipe images are more visible. (---------------------------------------------could change--------------------------------------------)

 ---